jiritobolka/gooddata.github.com/_posts/2011-07-29-Analyzing-Change.md

 Snapshot \[Oldest\]: `SELECT MIN(SnapshotId) BY ALL IN ALL OTHER DIMENSIONS`

-and its usage in the pipeline metric:
+and use it in the following pipeline metric:

 Pipeline \[Oldest\]: `SELECT SUM(Amount) WHERE Status = `Open` AND SnapshotId = Snapshot [Oldest]`